rust-lang/rust/active/0000-undefined-struct-layout.md

 # Unresolved questions

 - How does this interact with binary compatibility of dynamic libraries?
+- How does this interact with DST, where some fields have to be at the end of a struct?
+(Just always lay-out unsized fields last?
+  (i.e. after monomorphisation if a field was originally marked `Sized?` then it needs to be last).)
 - Should the lint apply to C-compatible functions defined in Rust like `extern "C" fn foo(x: UnspecifiedLayout)`?
 (The equivalent lint for enums does not pick up this case.)